TRYOUTS / PLAYER PLACEMENTS

 • What if my player misses tryouts for team placements?

-• Every effort should be made to attend the scheduled assessments.
-There are no make-up sessions or individual evaluations.
+• Every effort should be made to attend the scheduled assessments for the age group.
+There are no make-up sessions, individual evaluations, or alternative tryout dates.

-• If a current Tonka United player is unable to attend, then their body of work from the previous soccer year provided by their most recent team coach and Age Group Director will be used to help guide their team placement.
+• CURRENT TONKA UNITED COMPETITIVE PLAYERS: If a current Tonka United player is unable to attend, then the player's body of work from the previous soccer year provided by their most recent team coach and Age Group Director will be used to help guide their team placement.

-• What is the process for accepting the invite to play with Tonka United for the 2023-24 soccer season?
+• What is the process for accepting the invite to play with Tonka United?

 • Individual players will be contacted via PlayMetrics notification/email with their team placement.